input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 Before running this wizard, be sure that `ogmios` is available by host and port.

-1. Start the wizard:`./partner-chains-cli prepare-configuration`
+1. Start the wizard:`./partner-chains-node wizards prepare-configuration`
 2. Update the bootnodes array and provide public ip or hostname
 3. Provide required payment keys and select genesis utxo to initialize the chain
 4. Configure initial native token supply address (optional)